pratik9340/Detecting-pneumonia-using-chest-X-ray-Images/README.md

 # Deep Learning Models
 Here are the different deep-learning models with test accuracy

-1. Convolutional Neural Network (CNN): Test Accuracy: 0.7596
+1. Convolutional Neural Network (CNN): Test Accuracy: 0.7596 The model is built using an image of size 150x150 pixels in grayscale without data/image augmentation or an image data generator.
+The CNN model architecture is summaries as follows:

-2. Convolutional Neural Network (CNN) with ImageDataGenerator: Test Accuracy: 0.6795
+2. Convolutional Neural Network (CNN) with ImageDataGenerator: Test Accuracy: 0.6795 The model is built using an image of size 150x150 pixels in grayscale with data/image augmentation or image data generator in the train, test, and validation dataset.
+The CNN model architecture is summaries as follows:

-3. Convolutional Neural Network (CNN) with VGG16: Test Accuracy: 0.8990
+3. Convolutional Neural Network (CNN) with VGG16: Test Accuracy: 0.8990 The model is built using an image of size 150x150 pixels in grayscale without data/image augmentation or an image data generator.
+The CNN model architecture is summaries as follows: